Why Outsourcing Telehealth Billing Services Makes Sense

 Once an emerging form of medical care, telemedicine and telehealth services have grown into a viable option for many healthcare providers.
 In fact, the Centers for Medicare and Medicaid Services (CMS) under the current administration have touted telemedicine and telehealth as a critical part of the current healthcare system in the United States, with over 76% of hospitals in the country engaging in telehealth consultations.
 Recently, the AMA reported that telehealth is growing faster than any other type of medical care, experiencing a 53% growth in a 2019 study.
+These changes were triggered by a number of external factors.
+First, the increasing consolidation and the related centralization of healthcare services has made the task of finding an in-network provider much more difficult for some Americans.
+It also promoted the diversification of many health organization’s offerings.
+Now more than ever, individuals with limited access to regular medical care due to geographic, transportation, or physical constraints can receive care through telemedicine.

-A Guide to Telehealth and Telemedicine Billing
+How Does Telehealth and Telemedicine Billing Work?

 First and foremost, while telehealth and telemedicine are often used interchangeably – even by physicians – there are some important historical differences between the two according to the AAFP.
 Telemedicine was traditionally used to describe any use of technology in a medical setting, whereas telehealth referred to the use of technology to provide patient treatment.
 Currently, both are used to describe remote interaction with and treatment of patients using technology.
+Another key set of terms involves the provider’s and the patient’s locations during the telehealth visit as well as the type of practice providing the service are:

-This term is used to refer to the provider’s location during a telehealth visit.
-It is also used to specify which types of providers can provide insurance-covered telehealth visits, including physicians, PAs, NPs, Certified Nurse Midwives, clinical psychologists and social workers, registered dieticians, and clinical nurse specialists. - Place of service
+- Distant site This term is used to refer to the provider’s location during a telehealth visit.
+It is also used to specify which types of providers can provide insurance-covered telehealth visits, including physicians, PAs, NPs, Certified Nurse Midwives, clinical psychologists and social workers, registered dieticians, and clinical nurse specialists.

-This portion of a medical code for billing purposes informs the payer of the location of both the originating site and the distant site.
-Since payer rates often depend on the physician’s location during the service, the place of service is a crucial factor to consider when billing for telemedicine. - Practice type
+- Place of service This portion of a medical code for billing purposes informs the payer of the location of both the originating site and the distant site.
+Since payer rates often depend on the physician’s location during the service, the place of service is a crucial factor to consider when billing for telemedicine.

-This kind of medical billing code informs the payer what type of practice provided the service.
+- Practice type This kind of medical billing code informs the payer what type of practice provided the service.
 Depending on whether the service originates from a private practice, hospital-based clinic, rural clinic or other, payers may extend coverage or choose to deny claims based on the patient’s policy.

 To begin the billing cycle, providers must first clear the use of telehealth with the patient’s insurance company or other payer.
 In most cases, this involves a phone call to the payer to verify coverage, as well as the specific listing of a code used to identify the place of service as well as the particular telehealth service to be provided.
 As mentioned, different payers, as well as different legal entities, hold different requirements to determine eligibility; depending on the coded procedure, you may need to meet specific distance, provider-patient relationship, patient consent, and other qualifications for the payer to cover the telehealth visit.

+Medical practices in the United States use one primary set of telehealth billing codes designed to assist payers, providers, patients, and patients alike to determine coverage as well as the medical necessity of the procedure.
+This list, known as the Current Procedural Terminology, is a code set developed by the American Medical Association’s CPT Editorial Panel.
 These CPT codes, in conjunction with the International Classification of Diseases, or ICD, codes, set up an index of possible services rendered by the practitioner in accordance with the corresponding diagnoses listed by the ICD.
 Once each telehealth interaction or procedure receives a code, the billing department can bill the payer via a clearinghouse or directly.
 In most cases, this involves electronically submitting an ANSI 837 file on the Electronic Data Interchange (EDI).

 While an ever-increasing number of telehealth services are becoming available, there are several common telemedicine CPT codes used by providers.
 Frequently used telehealth CPT codes include: